cajal/djutils/README.md

 ## Getting Started

-Standard `lookup`, and `computed` datajoint tables can be created as follows:
+Standard `lookup` and `computed` datajoint tables can be created as follows:

 ```python
 from djutils import Schema